tomasoak/gobarber_web/README.md

 Customers can choose the best time available to them.
 Providers can see all their appointments, manage the times, also see if one client canceled the schedule.

-To see the api, click here: [GoBarber API](https://github.com/tomasoak/gobarber_api)
+To see the API, click here: [GoBarber API](https://github.com/tomasoak/gobarber_api)

 ## :rocket: Technologies